dask/dask-tutorial/README.md

 3. [Array](03_array.ipynb) - blocked numpy-like functionality with a collection of numpy arrays spread across your cluster.

+7. [Dataframe](04_dataframe.ipynb) - parallelized operations on many pandas dataframes
+spread across your cluster.

-4. [Distributed](04_distributed.ipynb) - Dask's scheduler for clusters, with details of how to view the UI.
+5. [Distributed](05_distributed.ipynb) - Dask's scheduler for clusters, with details of how to view the UI.

 6. [Advanced Distributed](06_distributed_advanced.ipynb) - further details on distributed
 computing, including how to debug.

-7. [Dataframe](07_dataframe.ipynb) - parallelized operations on many pandas dataframes
-spread across your cluster.

-8. [Dataframe Storage](08_dataframe_storage.ipynb) - efficient ways to read and write dataframes to disc.
+7. [Dataframe Storage](07_dataframe_storage.ipynb) - efficient ways to read and write dataframes to disc.

+8. [Machine Learning](08_machine_learning.ipynb) - aaplying dask to machine-learning problems